 the winner?
 'Zesty Salsa' by the Ball Home Canning Guide.

-10 cups chopped, cored tomatoes (about 6 pounds)
+10 cups chopped, cored tomatoes (about 6 pounds)note: you get to choose your own hot peppers. wee!

 5 cups chopped and seeded long green peppers (about 2 pounds)